Mohammad-TJK/budget-buddy/README.md

-# budget-buddy
+Budget Buddy
 Group Members

+Mohammad
+Joshua
-Mohammad, Joshua, Zack
+Zack

-# Project Summary
+Project Summary

-Our group created Budget Buddy, a simple Python app that helps users track income and expenses.
-It calculates how much money is left or overspent each month.
+Budget Buddy is a simple Python app that helps users track income and expenses.
+It shows how much money is left or overspent each month and is designed for beginners learning budgeting.

+Features

+Enter income and expenses

+Automatic balance calculation

+GUI for easy interaction

+Class system to organize all budget logic

-# How It Works
+How It Works

-budget_gui.py runs the main program and shows the GUI.
+budget_gui.py launches the GUI

-classes_project_9.py (in the library folder) handles all the math using classes.
+classes_project_9.py (in the library folder) contains the Budget class

-The user enters income and expenses, and the program updates their balance automatically.
+GUI handles user input; the class handles calculations

+Both files work together to update the balance

+How to Run

+Open budget_gui.py

+Run it with Python

+The GUI appears and you can start entering values

-# What We Learned
+What We Learned

-We learned how to use Python classes, create a GUI, and use GitHub to organize and share code as a group.
+Designing and using Python classes

+Building a simple GUI

+Structuring a project across multiple files

+Collaborating using GitHub

+Future Improvements

+Add graphs for spending trends

+Add expense categories

+Add saving/loading of monthly records